 It’s a modern entertainment park with great facilities.
 There are many roller coasters, rafting, 4D-cinema, towers, games and all kinds of things to entertain yourself with.

 Fårup Sommerland is family-friendly and particularly great for kids and teenagers.
 Most visitors are families, school groups, and so on.
 However, everybody can enjoy it.
 Groups of adult friends can also go there and have a great time.
 Aside from all the fun attractions, there are also some good places to eat inside Fårup Sommerland.

 It takes a bit under 40 minutes to reach the attraction park from Aalborg by car.
 In the summer, there is a bus driving directly there.
 Fårup Sommerland is open from April to October but closed for the rest of the year.
 So you have to come within those months to visit – and if that is the case, visiting Fårup is always a great choice!

 Find detailed information about prices, opening hours and attractions on Fårup Sommerland’s own website.

 Rold Skov is a forest located close to Rebild, around 35 kilometers south of Aalborg.

 It is one of the most beautiful and authentic natural areas in Denmark.
-In fact, Rold Skov is the second largest forest in the country.
+In fact, Rold Skov is the second-largest forest in the country.
 It contains many different trees, hills and lakes.
-So if you’re into natural setting, Rold Skov is the perfect place to visit.
+So if you’re into tranquility and natural settings, Rold Skov is the perfect place to visit.